 After erasing your iPhone, restore your iPhone backup and then re-pair your watch and restore the most recent watch backup.

-- Create your own Apple Watch Shortcuts and pair with your exercise routine
+- Create your own Apple Watch Shortcuts and pair them with your exercise routine

 - Apple watch counting too many flights climbed of steps?
 Try these tips!